top of page

 From Survival Mechanisms to the Core of Resistance: Attitudes as a Closed Loop of Identity

-The roots of our attitudes don't begin with conscious thought; they are deeply embedded in our evolutionary history.
+The roots of our attitudes don't start with conscious thought; they are deeply embedded in our evolutionary history.
 For millennia, the human brain evolved to quickly filter stimuli and classify them as good or bad, friendly or hostile.
-This adaptive mechanism allowed us to navigate a complex environment and conserve cognitive energy.
-The ability to cooperate in a group and to read the intentions of others through "social cognition" was critical for survival.
-Neurobiological mechanisms in the brain, like the neocortex, developed to support complex social interactions, wiring humans to feel a reward from social connection and a pain similar to physical pain when socially rejected.
-Attitudes and social awareness are closely linked, forming the basis for why group opinions and shared beliefs are so difficult to change.
+This adaptive mechanism allowed us to navigate a complex environment while conserving cognitive energy.
+The ability to cooperate in a group and read the intentions of others through "social cognition" was critical for survival.

-Social psychologist Leon Festinger, a pioneer in the field, uncovered this built-in difficulty in his landmark 1950s study of a small cult called "The Seekers" [2].
-The cult's leader, a woman named Dorothy Martin, claimed to have received messages from extraterrestrials warning of a catastrophic flood that would destroy the world on December 21st.
-In preparation, her followers quit their jobs, gave away their possessions, and held secret gatherings, certain they would be rescued by a spaceship.
-When midnight on December 21st passed and the world remained, the tension in the room became unbearable.
-The followers experienced "cognitive dissonance" (a feeling of discomfort when facts contradict our beliefs)-a profound psychological unease resulting from the conflict between their beliefs and reality [2].
-Instead of abandoning their faith, they doubled down.
-They protected their cognitive and social worlds by creating a new narrative: their powerful belief had saved the world.
-The effect applies in less dramatic contexts as well.
-When a manager leads a sinking project, deep dissonance can arise when they're forced to admit their initial judgment was flawed.
-To avoid this pain and "public shame," they will often continue to justify the project, even at the cost of mounting losses [2].
+Social psychologist Leon Festinger, a pioneer in the field, uncovered this built-in difficulty in his landmark 1950s study of a small cult called "The Seekers" [1].
+The cult's leader, Dorothy Martin, claimed to have received messages from extraterrestrials warning of a catastrophic flood that would destroy the world on December 21st.
+In preparation, her followers quit their jobs, gave away their possessions, and held secret gatherings, convinced they would be rescued by a spaceship.
+When midnight on December 21st passed and the world remained intact, the tension in the room became unbearable.
+The followers experienced "cognitive dissonance" - a profound psychological unease resulting from the conflict between their beliefs and reality [1].
+Instead of abandoning their faith, they doubled down, creating a new narrative: their powerful belief had saved the world.

 This tendency to cling to existing beliefs is reinforced by two additional powerful cognitive biases.
-The first, "Confirmation Bias" (the tendency to seek information that confirms what we already believe), describes our inclination to actively search for information that validates our existing beliefs while ignoring contradictory information.
-The second and more severe, known as "The Backfire Effect" (the strengthening of a belief when presented with contradictory information), occurs when exposure to disproving information actually reinforces the original belief.
-These mechanisms reveal that attitudes are not merely the result of rational thought; they are an integral part of our psychological and social identity.
+The first, "Confirmation Bias" describes our inclination to actively search for information that validates our existing beliefs while ignoring contradictory information.
+The second, known as The Backfire Effect (the strengthening of a belief when presented with contradictory information), occurs when exposure to disproving information actually reinforces the original belief.
+These mechanisms reveal that attitudes are not merely the result of rational thought; they are integral to our psychological and social identity.

 Two Paths to Persuasion: Logic vs. Emotion

 So, why do facts sometimes succeed in changing minds?
-The answer lies in the "Elaboration Likelihood Model" (ELM).
+The answer lies in the Elaboration Likelihood Model.
 This model suggests that attitude change can happen via two routes, depending on the audience's motivation and ability to process the message.
 The central route focuses on logical reasoning, facts, and data.
 This route is effective only when the audience is prepared, able, and motivated to process the information deeply.
 In contrast, the peripheral route relies on mental shortcuts and superficial cues, such as the source's credibility, the message's aesthetics, or the emotions it evokes.
-This is the route that appeals to emotion; the message itself isn't deeply processed, and any resulting change in attitude is temporary and less stable.
+This route appeals to emotion; the message itself isn't deeply processed, and any resulting change in attitude is temporary and less stable.
 This distinction is critical because we often try to operate on the central route while our audience is stuck on the peripheral route.

 When the Path of Logic is Blocked: The Case of "Direct TV's" European Entry

 A prime example of the complex dynamics of attitude change is Direct TV's attempt to enter the European market.
 In the US, it enjoyed clear technological leadership, but its effort to penetrate the British market met fierce resistance from the public and local competitors.
 The company's managers, armed with impressive technical data and clear engineering advantages, used the rational persuasion route, confident that technological logic would win.
-However, the British public was captive to a narrative that emphasized a "foreign threat" from American culture.
+However, the British public was captivated by a narrative emphasizing a "foreign threat" from American culture.
 The rational arguments were met with a wall of existing attitudes and cultural preferences that intensified against the American message.
-In reality, Direct TV failed because it operated on a flawed model of persuasion.
-It focused on the central route—presenting data and benefits—to an audience that was engaged in the emotional, cultural peripheral route.
-As the ELM model demonstrates, the peripheral route is the primary mechanism at play when an audience lacks the interest, knowledge, or time to process information systematically.
-In this case, Direct TV was perceived as a foreign entity, and its message was doomed from the start.
-The case shows that fact-based persuasion doesn't work when the audience is driven by emotions, a sense of identity, and cultural connection.

 The Power of the Group: Why We Act Like Everyone Else

 On a systemic level, sociologists DiMaggio and Powell contributed greatly to this understanding.
-They proposed that organizations undergo a process of "isomorphic change" (change resulting from pressure to conform to the environment) to be perceived as legitimate.
+They proposed that organizations undergo a process of "isomorphic change" (change resulting from pressure to conform to the environment) to be perceived as legitimate [3].
 DiMaggio and Powell identified three key mechanisms that parallel the psychological mechanisms affecting individuals: coercive isomorphism, which occurs due to formal pressure; mimetic isomorphism, which occurs under conditions of uncertainty and leads to the imitation of successful organizations; and normative isomorphism, which is driven by professional norms and shared training.
 This last mechanism is a clear expression of social influence at the organizational level.

 Perceived Publicness: Why We Care What People Think